 The time has come.
 My master bedrooms has been neglected since we moved in four years ago and the time has come to pump up the style.

-As usual, we'll start with the walls -- the mint green have to go.
-While I'll admit the color isn't horrible, there are scuffs all over that 10-year-old (maybe older) paint job.
+As usual, we'll start with the walls -- the mint green has to go.
+While I'll admit the color isn't horrible, there are scuffs and chips all over the 10-year-old (maybe older) paint job.

 I started this month by haunting the hardware stores in the area, gathering attractive paint chips, and putting samples up on the wall.
 Here's the current color choices with my favorite-ever duvet that will inspire the whole decorating effort.

-That dark blue option is called Everard from Benjamin Moore and it made the Ace Hardware guy a little nuts because I found it on this (lovely) blog but apparently it is no longer an available chip.
-I had them mix up a sample after they found it in their computer.
-It's pretty close to the blue in the duvet.
+That dark blue option is called "Everard" from Benjamin Moore.
+Finding it made the Ace Hardware paint guy a little nuts because I discovered it on this (lovely) blog but apparently it is no longer an available chip.
+But they finally found it and the sample looks pretty close to the blue in the duvet.